 The early Days

-Deep into the first quarter of the twenty-first century, the 110 000 population of Sevenoaks District is adequately served by Independent Preparatory Schools.
-It was a different world in 1882 when JS Norman took over The Beacon, which had been established as a Preparatory school in 1863.
-Located at 18 St John’s Road, it was one of three schools in close proximity which met the needs of young gentlemen to be educated and attracted a large clientele among the landed gentry of Kent and southern England.
+It was a different world in spring 1882 when JS Norman took over The Beacon, which had been established as a Preparatory school in 1863 at 18 St John’s Road.
 Its momentum was lost, however, and numbers dwindled to zero.

-Norman’s regime commenced in the spring of 1882, with a strong military feel which was in keeping with the spirit of the day.
-His methods were successful and he attracted more boys than he ever imagined and larger premises were needed.
-And so in October 1897 the decision was taken to erect a new boarding school in Sevenoaks, without disrupting the continuity of learning of the exisitng pupil body.
-After much searching, land was acquired at Cross Keys from Lord Amherst’s Montreal Estate.
-The contract for the construction of the New Beacon was signed in February 1899.
-At the end of the Autumn Term of the same year all was ready at the Kippington site for the transfer of all the ingredients that has been used to run the school in St John’s.
+His methods were successful and he attracted so many boys that larger premises were needed leading to the decision in October 1897 to build a new boarding school in Sevenoaks.
+Land was acquired from Lord Amherst’s Montreal Estate at Cross Keys, and construction of the New Beacon began in February 1899.
+At the end of the Autumn Term 1899 all was ready at the new site for the transfer of everything that had been used to run the school in St John’s.

 The New Beacon is born

-During the first week of the twentieth century the New Beacon opened for the (continued) education of boys in an imposing brick-built edifice to house up to sixty boarders.
-So sound was this magnificent building that it does not look greatly different well in excess of one hundred years down the line, though the the nine-hole golf course has long since fallen foul of the developer’s bulldozer.
-An inspection by the Board of Education some four years later commented on the free and happy dialogue of the boys among one another and between themselves and the masters; this strength is one that contemporary inspectors praise too.
-The construction of a chapel in 1912 meant that the customary Sunday walk to Kippington was no longer on the itnerary and it cemented the place of worship within the school routine, which is a tradition continued to this very day.
+During the first week of the twentieth century the New Beacon opened for the (continued) education of boys in an imposing building housing up to 60 boarders.
+So sound was this magnificent building that it looks much the same well over 100 years later.
+The construction of a chapel in 1912 meant that the customary Sunday walk to Kippington was no longer necessary and it cemented the place of worship within the school routine, which is a tradition continued today.

-By 1913 the school had grown to sixty-two pupils, the Company System has been established and the termly fees were £120 per year for boarding and tuition, plus £1 11s 6d for medical attendance.
-The chapel had now been opened and other facilities included a swimming bath, a miniature rifle range, a playground and two large fields for football and cricket.
-The inspectors of the time felt that there was an over-emphasis on the Classics, deeming seven hours per week to the lower classes and more than eleven to those higher up to be excessive.
+By 1913 the school had grown to 62 pupils and the fees were £120 per year for boarding and tuition, plus £1 11s 6d for medical attendance.
+Other facilities included a swimming bath, a miniature rifle range, a playground and two large fields for football and cricket.

 The New Beacon survives two World Wars and the Great Depression